WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
+- Kayode is pleasantly surprised by the quality of the this community...amazing work Kunal!